HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

 Running setup scripts...
 Running '00_load_env.sh'...

-Running '01_config_edb.sh'...
+Running '01_config_pgsql.sh'...
-Initializing EDB...
+Initializing PostgreSQL...
-The files belonging to this database system will be owned by user "enterprisedb".
+The files belonging to this database system will be owned by user "postgres".
 This user must also own the server process.

 The database cluster will be initialized with locale "C".